statsig-io/docs/docs/integrations/data-exports/overview.md

 ---

 ## Overview
 Your data is your data.
 Statsig makes it easy to export both the reports and the raw data your feature rollouts and experiments generate.
-Scenarios we enable include  auditing or reproducing results or taking the raw data back into your warehouse for ad-hoc analsis when needed (e.g. to study counfounding data or join with a different dataset).
+Scenarios we enable include auditing/reproducing results or taking the raw data back into your warehouse for ad-hoc analysis (e.g. to study counfounding data or join with a different dataset).

 ## How to
 1. [Download Pulse results](https://docs.statsig.com/pulse/export#how-to-export-pulse-data) from the Console as a CSV file - including a summary view, exposures and the raw data.
 This is meant for one-off downloads/analysis.